 The first centered on an offender who served two (2) years in prison while a warrant for his arrest gathered dust for approximately ten (10) months.
 Once the offender was released from prison the police apparently, “sprung out of the shadows,” and took him into custody.

 Criminal defense attorney Chris Sigurdson decried, “They’re deliberately doing it, it’s cruel.” ”It’s not uncommon.
 It happens a lot,” he added.

-As a Police insider, I knew there was much more to the story and was perplexed by the unbalanced work and sympathetic angle Turner took for the offender in question.
-I also balked at the suggestion “gating” has become a pervasive Police tactic as the story suggests.
+As a police insider, I knew there was much more to the story and was perplexed by the sympathetic angle Turner took for the offender in question.
+I also balked at the suggestion “gating” has become a pervasive police tactic as the story suggested.

 I felt compelled to fill in the blanks and did so by writing an article called “Profoundly Unimpressed Judge Needs Reality Check.”
 The story provided insight into the volume of outstanding warrants in the system, investigative priorities, procedures, resources and risk assessment.

 Turner’s second article featured a story about an offender who did almost four (4) years in prison only to get arrested once he secured his freedom on statutory release.

 The final act in the trilogy summarized the two cases, offered condescending definitions of legal terminology and rebuked the Police Service for turning, “a blind eye to the law’s instruction.”

 Turner’s attack on the police sparked outrage from a crime weary, unsympathetic public who posted angry comments online, via email or by letters to the Free Press.